kaminiwalunj/mslearn-fabric/Instructions/Labs/Get-started-with-data-science-in-Microsoft-Fabric.md

    ![Screenshot of the plotted evaluation metrics.](./Images/delete.png)

 #### Congratulations!
 You have successfully cleaned up the resources.

+## Summary:

+In this lab, you have learned how to set up a data science workflow in Microsoft Fabric.
+You created a Lakehouse, uploaded data, and used Notebooks to explore and preprocess the data.
+You trained a machine learning model, tracked experiments using MLflow, and saved both the model and the Notebook.
+This hands-on experience demonstrated how Microsoft Fabric streamlines data science and AI development.

 ## Review:
 You have completed the following tasks: